Transform the Bay Area's energy and economic infrastructure to get off fossil fuels and bring healthful air and a healthy environment to all.

 Diagram from From "The Technology Path to Deep Greenhouse Gas Emissions Cuts by 2050: The Pivotal Role of Electricity" Science 6 January 2012

-Join our campaign.
-We're talking to BAAQMD Board members, circulating our petition and getting organizational endorsements.
-Sign up to VOLUNTEER.
+BayCAP Campaign VOLUNTEERS!
+Here's where to sign up.
+We're talking to BAAQMD Board members, offering proposals, and getting organizational endorsements.

 See 350 Bay Area Events for our next meeting date.